Q: Injured tooth: What should I do?

 Q: Partially dislodged tooth

-A: Sometimes a tooth is knocked loose or comes partway out of its socket because of an injury.
+Sometimes a tooth is knocked loose or comes partway out of its socket because of an injury.
 We call this an extruded tooth.
-If the tooth is not broken, and the nerve and blood vessels are still attached, the tooth may be saved.
+If the tooth is not broken and the nerve and blood vessels are still attached, Dr. Bibb can likely save the tooth.
 To save the tooth, you need to contact us right away.
 Leave the tooth in your mouth even though it is partially out of the socket.
-Take an over the counter pain reliever and apply a cold pack to relieve pain until you reach our office.
+Take an over-the-counter pain reliever and apply a cold pack to relieve pain until you reach our office.

 Q: Lost filling or crown